 If you are directly impacted by family/domestic violence, you should consider other housing options.
 The Department of Communities and Justice can assist you with finding accommodation.
 It is also important to stay in contact with your friends and family and let them know if they can assist you in any way.
 Should you be in immediate danger, you should call the police.
 You can also ask to apply for an Apprehended Domestic Violence Order which is a Court Order made to protect victims of domestic/family violence.
 There are also several services available for people dealing with mental health issues.

-Similarly, if you require advice from an experienced family lawyer, or would like to speak with one of our Accredited Family Law Specialists, please do not hesitate to contact.
+If you require advice from an experienced family lawyer, or would like to speak with one of our Accredited Family Law Specialists, please do not hesitate to contact.